j-jakub-jankowski/unittesting_exercise/README.md

 # testing_exercise
-Solution for unittest exercises from  <script src="https://gist.github.com/sargo/e4c4af20703acf0ffcbb.js">gist.github.com/sargo/e4c4af20703acf0ffcbb.js</script>
+Solution for unittest exercises from  https://gist.github.com/sargo/e4c4af20703acf0ffcbb.js

 In Zombie added one change and new test for this function.